macCormack/BickPress/README.md

 # BickPress
-A wordpress theme for an artist.
+A wordpress theme designed for an artists portfolio